foundersandcoders/express-and-testing-workshop/README.md

 * The objective of this workshop is to write integration tests for a backend server which has already been setup.

-* The test you will right will ensure that rather than only on function working properly several interconnected functions all work to provide the desired functionality for the end user.
+* 'Integration tests' are tests that check the correct functioning of several interconnected functions all working together.

 * In the server folder there is a `routes` subfolder inside of which all the servers routes have been written for you (using promises).

-* Your test will ensure that not only these functions but also the database queries they depend on all work together to provide the information from each endpoint
+* Your tests will ensure that not only these functions but also the database queries they depend on all work together to provide the information from each endpoint

 ## Requirements

-* [Postman](https://www.getpostman.com/) is a tool which allows you test api endpoints to see what these return.
+* [Postman](https://www.getpostman.com/) is a tool which allows you to test api endpoints to see what these return.
 * An alternative is that you can use `curl` a command line took to ping an endpoint for example